 Prague Castle’s ‘front yard’ is an attraction in its own right.
-In the Hradcany Square district there are many architecturally interesting buildings to see, including: Salmov Palace, Schwarzenberg Palace, Carmelite Monastery, Hradcany Town Hall, Tuscany Palace, Martinic Palace, Sternberg Palace and Archbishop’s Palace.
+There are many architecturally interesting buildings in the Hradcany Square district to see, including Salmov Palace, Schwarzenberg Palace, Carmelite Monastery, Hradcany Town Hall, Tuscany Palace, Martinic Palace, Sternberg Palace and Archbishop’s Palace.
 The square’s small park is punctured by Ferdinand Brokoff’s plague column, marking the end of the Black Death in 1679.

 Location: Hradcanske namesti, Hradcany

 The prolific structural development of Salmov Palace began in the early Middle Ages, and it attained its present-day appearance following reconstruction in 1800-1811 based on Franz Pawitschek’s designs.
 In front of it, in 2000, Former President Vaclav Havel unveiled a bronze statue of Tomas Garrigue Masaryk, the first president of Czechoslovakia, cast by Otakar Spaniel in 1937.

 Marian Plague Column (Mariansky morovy sloup)

 When the bubonic plague raged through Prague from 1713-1714, a mass prayer for its dispersion took place in Hradcany Square.
 In 1724-1736, a Marian Plague Column was erected in the spot where the altar stood.
 The author of its architectonic composition is unknown.
 Still, Johann Ulrich Mannes did the stonework, and Frantisek Maxmilian Brokoff created the statues in 1724-1731, with Franz Ignaz Weiss contributing his sculptures in 1731-1736.